zevlo/zevlo.github.io/_thoughts/2025-09-23-true-wisdom.md

 date: 2025-09-23
 ---

-True wisdom is the understanding of the underlying concepts, how they relate to situations that seem irrelevant but really are not.
+True wisdom is the understanding of underlying concepts and how they relate to situations that seem irrelevant.